Partial Fourier--Mukai transform for integrable systems with applications to Hitchin fibration: Main results

 \subsection{Example: integrable systems}

 It turns out that any algebraically completely integrable system gives rise to a degenerate abelian scheme.
 Thus the above theorem and its corollary apply in this situation.
 Let us give the definitions.
 As before, let $k$ be a field of characteristic zero.
-Let $B$ be a smooth $k$-scheme of pure dimension $g$.